abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Ta

   * Ta-sp.in:
-  the missing f, only at 1 H below the fermi level is probably too much to classify the sp as GW
+  The missing f, only at 1 H below the fermi level is probably too much to classify the sp as GW

   * Ta-fsp.in: